-Strom is a founding member of She Who Has No Master(s), a collective of women writers of the Vietnamese diaspora, and co-facilitator of a POC library collective/social engagement project, De-Canon.
-Starting in 2018, she will be editor of diaCRITICS.
+Strom is a founding member of She Who Has No Master(s), a collective project of women artists and writers of the Vietnamese diaspora, co-facilitator of a PoC library collective/social engagement project, De-Canon, and the editor of diaCRITICS.

 My work seeks to meld disparate “voices” - written, musical, visual - to contemplate the intersection of personal and collective histories.
 I was born in Vietnam in the wake of a war.
 My parents were writers and artists before me, in a time and setting when performing such acts of “voice” was perilous—my birth father spent 10 years in "reeducation camps" after the war as persecution for his work as a writer.
 I emigrated with my mother and grew up in a Vietnamese-Danish-American family in a small town in the hills of northern California on the same riverbanks where gold was “discovered” in 1848.
 I grew up communing with pine trees and ponies.
-I don’t speak Vietnamese but have wrestled for many years with a sense of burden, legacy, sorrow and debt to those origins.
+I don’t speak Vietnamese but have wrestled for many years with a sense of burden, legacy, sorrow, and debt to those origins.
 At the same time, identity and self-definition remain fluid and elusive matters for me.
-Due to the roles language and memory (or lack thereof) have played in my life, I have a healthy distrust for the assumed authority of words, dominant narratives, ideologies.
-I use image, text design, narrative and poetic experimentation to subvert and question those assumed authorities.
-I use music as an oral/aural, embodied, non-intellectual path by which to evoke and re-inhabit/re-shape story and experience.
-I am also interested in elucidating the smaller, quieter aspects of life, love, longing, the subtleties and nuances of perception and emotion, the in-between states of vulnerability and self-dissolution.
+Due to the roles language and memory (or lack thereof) have played in my life, I have a healthy distrust for the assumed authority of words, dominant narratives, ideologies, categories, and boundaries.
+Conversely, I am more interested in how to read the in-between spaces, the nuances of textures, the slow currents of absences, silences, and ethos, and in allowing vulnerability and ambiguity to undergird understanding.
+I use hybrid poetic experimentation, fragmentation of visual images, and multimodal forms of voicing to subvert and question assumed authorities, and to re-form my own means of articulation and perception.
+I use music and sound as an oral/aural, embodied, and non-intellectual path by which to evoke and (re)inhabit ethos, and nurture my own faculties of reception and listening.
+Through an art that requires the awakening and engaging of multiple sense perceptions, I believe there also lies potential to deepen our own sensitivities and empathies toward one another.